aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 ### Helm Charts

-The `HelmChart` construct or `cluster.addChart` method can be used to add Kubernetes resources to this cluster using Helm.
+The `HelmChart` construct or `cluster.addHelmChart` method can be used to add Kubernetes resources to this cluster using Helm.

-> When using `cluster.addChart`, the manifest construct is defined within the cluster's stack scope.
+> When using `cluster.addHelmChart`, the manifest construct is defined within the cluster's stack scope.
 If the manifest contains
 > attributes from a different stack which depend on the cluster stack, a circular dependency will be created and you will get a synth time error.
 > To avoid this, directly use `new HelmChart` to create the chart in the scope of the other stack.